-A report by the U.S Census Bureau indicated that in 2018, there were over 2.13 million marriages in the United States.
+A report by the U.S. Census Bureau indicated that in 2018, there were over 2.13 million marriages in the United States.
 Marriage in most places worldwide is a social and religious institution.
 It is also legal, hence it has to be constituted within the confines of applicable state laws.

-One of these such laws necessitates acquiring a marriage license before conducting a marriage ceremony.
+One of these laws necessitates acquiring a marriage license before conducting a marriage ceremony.
 A marriage license is a legal document issued by a government authority to permit a marriage between a couple.
-The practice of obtaining a marriage license is not a new phenomenon as it started way in the past to allow marriages which else, would have been illegal.
+The practice of obtaining a marriage license is not a new phenomenon as it started way in the past to allow marriages which otherwise would have been illegal.

 Marriage license vs. Marriage certificate

 A Marriage license is different from a Marriage certificate.
 First, a Marriage license has to be issued before marriage happens.
 You can compare it to a marriage application.
 A Marriage license can be waived during the waiting period or even after the issue if any of the parties have valid reasons to not proceed with the marriage.
 This has no legal consequences.
 On the other hand, a Marriage certificate is issued after marriage, whether civil or religious.
 It is proof of a marriage and has legal consequences if annulled.

 In most cases, a Marriage license precedes a wedding, then after the wedding, the officiant presents it to the issuing office for official filing in the records that a marriage has been registered.
 The newlyweds then get a Marriage certificate in return.
 A marriage certificate is a legal proof of marriage and should be kept safely.
 It is used for immigration benefits e.g. obtaining a visa, getting a work permit, changing a name, for child custody, etc.